MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/devices/remote-update.md

 1. **What makes a device eligible to receive automatic updates?** The following conditions should be satisfied for the device to be eligible for automatic updates:
    - Device model should be certified.
 Refer to [Devices for Teams](../devices/teams-ip-phones.md) and [Teams Rooms certified systems and peripherals](../rooms/certified-hardware.md?tabs=Android) for details.
    - Current version should be supported by Microsoft.
 Refer to [Software versions](#software-versions-on-teams-admin-center) for more details.
-   - Devices on versions that were released prior to 2022 will generally not have auto-update support.
+   - Devices on versions that were released prior to 2022 generally do not have auto-update support.

 3. **How fast does the rollout happen?**  Eligible devices receive updates in weekly cycles based on the update phase they are in.
 For example, devices in General phase start receiving updates only after 15/30 days have elapsed since the new version was published.
 To ensure a stable rollout, the devices are updated gradually for a tenant and not all at once.
 Overall, the rollout of each new version takes a few weeks after the start of each update phase.

 Also, if the device is on an older version, like N-3.
-It will be updated step-wise to intermediate versions, like N-2 and N-1, before it is updated to the latest version (N).
+It is updated step-wise to intermediate versions, like N-2 and N-1, before it is updated to the latest version (N).
 Therefore, this device may take longer to reach the latest version than usual, but no intervention is required.

-4. **How do I check if a device has received an update?**  Whenever a device receives an update (or has one scheduled), the History tab on the device page will show corresponding details for a software update operation.
+1. **How do I check if a device has received an update?**  Whenever a device receives an update (or has one scheduled), the History tab on the device page shows corresponding details for a software update operation.

 5. **I see that the updates are happening but they are failing.
 What do I do?**  Sometimes the updates can fail due to transient conditions.
 In such cases, no intervention is required.
 Updates will be automatically retried on the devices.
 If updates are consistently failing across your inventory, you can check a few things: